 - Language detection → Comprehend can detect over 100 written languages and also return the level of confidence.

 #3 Data Visualization in a business intelligence software

 We wanted to analyze the results thus we created an interactive dashboard, where we applied various filters and played around.
 It was important to check the date of the comments so that we get relevant feedback but also understand the overall sentiment.

 The end result looked like the graph below.

-- In addition, we have used a word cloud (otherwise known as a tag cloud, wordle or word collage, which is a digital image of words that can be displayed in different colours to highlight key themes or topics) to understand the frequency of the words mentioned (the bigger the word, the higher the frequency in the text)
+- In addition, we have used a word cloud (otherwise known as a tag cloud, wordle, or word collage, which is a digital image of words that can be displayed in different colors to highlight key themes or topics) to understand the frequency of the words mentioned (the bigger the word, the higher the frequency in the text)

 - The actual comments are in the middle, called text.
 Here we can actually read the feedback submitted from each user.